 (i)it was proceeding to a weighbridge which was the nearest available one to the place where the loading of the vehicle was completed for the purpose of being weighed, or

 (ii)it was proceeding from a weighbridge after being weighed to the nearest point at which it was reasonably practicable to reduce the weight to the relevant limit, without causing an obstruction on any road, or

 (b)in a case where the limit of that weight was not exceeded by more than 5 per cent.—

 (i)that that limit was not exceeded at the time when the loading of the vehicle was originally completed, and

-There is a more serious offence of Using a Vehicle in a Dangerous Condition which can be based on serious overloading issues. these offences are more serious because the prosecution (VOSA) will be suggesting that the overloading or manor of loading was so serious that it it posed a dangerous risk to people;
+There is a more serious offence of Using a Vehicle in a Dangerous Condition which can be based on serious overloading issues.
+These offences are more serious because the prosecution (VOSA) will be suggesting that the overloading or manner of loading was so serious that it it posed a dangerous risk to people;

 40A Using vehicle in dangerous condition etc.

 A person is guilty of an offence if he uses, or causes or permits another to use, a motor vehicle or trailer on a road when—